Cell Modules for Type $A$ Webs: Gram Determinants

-We will draw this poset, where each node has the number of paths from $\emptypart$ to that node annotated in blue and the number of paths to the top in red.
-Each edge is labelled with the appropriate value of $\kappa$, which we can read from \cref{eg:all_kappa}
+We will draw this poset, where each node has the number of paths from $\emptypart$ to that node annotated in blue and the number of paths to $\lambda$ in red.
+Each edge is labelled with the appropriate value of $\kappa$, which we can read from \cref{eg:all_kappa}.

 From this, the algorithm for computing the determinant is simple.
 Simply multiply together all the coefficients on the edges with multiplicity given by the product of the blue number at their bottom and red number at their top.
-In our example, only one edge is simultaneously labelled with a number other than 1 and appears in multiple paths from the bottom to the top: $\colwei{(2,2,1,0)}\to \colwei{(3,3,1,1)}$
+In our example, only two edges are simultaneously labelled with a number other than 1 and appear multiple paths from the bottom to the top: $\colwei{(2,2,1,0)}\to \colwei{(3,3,1,1)}$ and $\colwei{(3,2,2,1)}\to \colwei{(3,3,2,1)}$.
+Both have associated intersection form $[2]$.
+We can then write

-We note that this is in fact a polynomial despite being expressed as a product of rational functions. \end{example} \begin{lemma} The Gram determinant $\det G(\underline{x},\underline{y})$ is a polynomial in $[2]$. \end{lemma} \begin{proof} Consider calculating the Gram matrix in the $L_t$ basis.
+We note that this is in fact a polynomial in $[2]$ despite being expressed as a product of rational functions. \end{example} \begin{lemma} The Gram determinant $\det G(\underline{x},\underline{y})$ is a polynomial in $[2]$. \end{lemma} \begin{proof} Consider calculating the Gram matrix in the $L_{\mathbb t}$ basis.
 The elements of this basis are diagrams and the composition of diagrams lies in the $\Z[\delta]$-span of other diagrams.
-Hence the coefficient of the identity diagram lies in $\Z[\delta]$ so the determinant of this matrix must too. \end{proof}
+Hence each inner product lies in $\Z[\delta]$ so the determinant of this matrix must too. \end{proof}